bitcoin-dot-org/Bitcoin.org/docs/setting-up-your-environment.md

 There has been an error while running make.
 Halting the installation.
 ```

-And if the the `make.log` file has this lines at the end:
+And if the the `make.log` file has these lines at the end:
 ```
 make: *** [uncommon.mk:240: build-ext] Error 2
 ++ return 2
 ```

-Probably you need to run the following command to install a specific openssl dependency needed to compile ruby-2.5.8:
+Probably you need to run the following command to install a specific openssl dependency needed by ruby-2.5.8 compilation:
 ```
 rvm pkg install openssl
 ```

-And then install/compile ruby with the following command:
+Then install/compile ruby with the following command:
 ```
 rvm install ruby-2.5.8 --with-openssl-dir=$HOME/.rvm/usr
 ```